 Meanwhile, we are committed to continually improving workplace environments to prevent work-related diseases, including stepped-up efforts to manage hazardous substances (poisonous substances, toxic substances, chemicals) and prevent exposure.

-We continually provide various mental healthcare training as a form of primary preventive care for mental health issues.
+We continually provide various mental healthcare training as a form of primary preventive care for mental health issues (such as improving workplace environments and providing training).
 As part of "line-care" training for management personnel, clinical psychologists from Head Office are scheduled to visit all of our sites every two years.
 In terms of "self-care" training, we select members of staff at each facility to undergo training, so that they can assume the role of instructors as we roll out training to all employees.
 We also provide mental health training as part of our global human resource and position-specific training programs.
-Since FY2017, in conjunction with visits to each facility as part of "line-care" training, we have been conducting interviews with all employees in their third-to-fourth year at the company in an effort to prevent employees from experiencing mental health issues.
+Furthermore, starting from fiscal 2019, all employees who have been with us for three years get to talk to the clinical psychologist stationed at each plant, in an effort to forestall mental health issues.

-By way of secondary and tertiary preventive mental healthcare, we continue to offer meetings and consultations with industrial healthcare staff at each of our sites, as well as using external back-to-work programs to enable employees to reintegrate smoothly into their jobs and prevent them from having to take further time off.
+By way of secondary and tertiary preventive mental healthcare (such as early response to employees with mental health issues and support for their return to work), we continue to offer meetings and consultations with industrial healthcare staff at each of our sites, as well as using external back-to-work programs to enable employees to reintegrate smoothly into their jobs and prevent them from having to take further time off.

 We operate a stress-check system required by law at all facilities and offer meetings with physicians as needed.
-In the future, we will further enhance our mental health measures by making use of group analysis results in workplace improvement activities and other initiatives.
+In the future, Moreover, we are committed to further strengthening our mental health measures for example by applying the results of group analysis to our workplace improvement activities.

 We have established a scheme to award groups and individuals serving as an example to the MMC Group in outstanding safety and health improvement activities over the course of the year.